NonvolatileMemory/zhihuTagging/README.md

 # zhihuTagging
-An interactive web for zhihu tagging.
+An interactive demo for zhihu tagging.

 ## Dataset
 You can use the dataset crawled from zhihu.com [ACL 2018 https://github.com/Embedding/Chinese-Word-Vectors].